not-first/mcpack/README.md

 - `-p, --path`: Path to datapack directory.

 - `-e, --element <ELEMENT>`: Type of element to add.
-Refer [here](#supported-starter-folders-and-element-types) for all possible values.
+Refer [here](#supported-starter-folders-and-element-types) for all possible values
 - `-x, --namespace <NAMESPACE>`: Name of namespace to add element to.
-(Not required if only one namespace exists).
+(Not required if only one namespace exists)
-- `-n, --name <NAME>`: Name for new file (refer to examples for how to include subdirectories).
+- `-n, --name <NAME>`: Name for new file (refer to examples for how to include subdirectories)
-- `-F, --force`: Force overwriting existing files without prompting.
+- `-F, --force`: Force overwriting existing files without prompting

-- `-h --help`: View information about the command.
+- `-h --help`: View information about the command

 #### Examples (add)